boazbk/tcs/lec_06_loops.md

 This notion of "self replication", and the related notion of "self reference" is crucial to many aspects of computation, as well  of course to life itself, whether in the form of digital or biological programs.

+> # {.remark title="Advanced note: NAND++ as a 'seed' for NAND." #nandefficienct}
-__Advanced remark:__ This notion of a NAND++ program as a "seed" that can grow a different NAND program for every input length is one that we will come back to later on in this course, when we consider bounding the _time complexity_ of computation.
+ This notion of a NAND++ program as a "seed" that can grow a different NAND program for every input length is one that we will come back to later on in this course, when we consider bounding the _time complexity_ of computation.
 As we will see, we can think of a NAND++ program $P$ that computes some function $F$ in $T(n)$ steps on input length $n$, as a two phase process.
 For any  input $x\in \{0,1\}^*$, the program $P$ can be thought of as first producing a $T(|x|)$-line NAND program $P'$, and then executing this program $P'$ on $x$.
 This might not be easy to see at this point, but will become clearer in a few lectures when we tackle the issue of _efficiency_ in computation.